aws-samples/bedrock-claude-codecoach/README.md

 [中文版](./README.zh.md)

-This repository is a sample code coach(include code interpreter ) using the Anthropic company's LLM [Claude 2](https://www.anthropic.com/index/claude-2), one of the foundational models provided by [Amazon Bedrock](https://aws.amazon.com/bedrock/) for generative AI.
+This repository is a sample code coach(include code interpreter ) using the Anthropic company's LLM [Claude 2](https://www.anthropic.com/index/claude-2), [Mistral](https://aws.amazon.com/bedrock/mistral/),  two of the foundational models provided by [Amazon Bedrock](https://aws.amazon.com/bedrock/) for generative AI.
 This sample is an innovative tool designed to assist developers in writing efficient and high-quality code .